Western Michigan vs. Eastern Michigan NCAA Football Odds, Plays and Insights | November 16, 2021

 - Eastern Michigan has four wins against the spread in 10 games this year.

-- Eastern Michigan is 3-4 against the spread and 5-3 overall when the team churns out over 334.6 yards.
+- Eastern Michigan is 3-4 against the spread and 5-3 overall when the team totals more than 334.6 yards.

-- The Eagles have turned the ball over two more times (12 total) than the Broncos have forced a turnover (10) this season.
+- This season the Eagles have turned the ball over 12 times, two more than the Broncos' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.